munificent/craftinginterpreters/book/functions.md

 ```

 This function defines three parameters, `a`, `b`, and `c`, so it's arity is
 three and it expects three arguments.
-What if you try to call it like:
+So what if you try to call it like this:

 ```lox
 add(1, 2, 3, 4); // Too many.